-We should fight anti-national forces jointly - Commissioner of Police
+We should fight anti-national forces jointly: Commissioner of Police

-While narrating the historical importance of Police Commemoration Day Parade, Mr Agrawal said that it was observed by the police of all the states and the Para military forces throughout the country to pay tributes to the jawans of CRPF, who attained martyrdom on October 21, 1959 at Hot Springs (Ladakh) during an assault by the Chinese Army.
+While narrating the historical importance of Police Commemoration Day Parade, the Commissioner of Police said that it was observed by the police of all the states and the Para military forces throughout the country to pay tributes to the jawans of CRPF, who attained martyrdom on October 21, 1959 at Hot Springs (Ladakh) during an assault by the Chinese Army.
 He said that the Police Commemoration Day is observed to salute the martyrdom of all the martyrs belonging to Police as well as Para Military Forces, who have sacrificed their lives for maintaining the unity and integrity of the country every year.
 He also lauded the sacrifices made by the Punjab Police in combating militancy in Punjab as well as combating internal disturbances in other states for maintaining peace and communal harmony.

 Prominent among those present on the occasion included all Joint CP’s, DCP’s, ADCP’s, ACP's, SHO's, Police Personnel, besides several others.
 Floral tributes were also paid to the martyrs at the memorial constricted in the Police Lines, here.